 You probably won’t be surprised to learn that summer is the best time to travel to Iceland if you want to take on its rugged mountains on foot.

-Hiking on his volcanic island will be unforgettable, so if you’re a keen mountaineer, don’t forget your gear at home.
+Hiking on his volcanic island will be varied and often demanding, so if you’re a keen mountaineer, don’t forget your gear at home.
 Come between late May and September for the best weather and most accessible mountain trails.
 You’ll also enjoy long days to take advantage of the paths and gorgeous views.

 You may find that if you come earlier or later in the year, mountains will have snow on the top and make hiking more perilous.
 Activities such as hiking in Iceland are extremely dependent on weather after all.
-Always make sure to keep yourself safe!
+Always check conditions before setting out.

 Perhaps you also have your eye on Landmannalaugar in the highlands.
-Hiking in the highlands is an incredible experience!
+Hiking in the highlands is an accessible way to explore the highland interior.
 However, visiting this remote region is limited by the opening of the road leading into it.
 Usually, it opens around mid-June.

 Best time to visit Iceland for wildlife watching